The-Back-Room/Dynamo/README.md

 <img src="./Dynamo%20Desktop/Assets/Images/Dynamo.png" alt="Dynamo Logo" width="100%" />
 </center>

-> [!WARNING]
-> - This application is intended for educational and personal use only.
-Please ensure you have the right to access and stream the content you choose to view.
-> - The developers of Dynamo are not responsible for any legal issues arising from the use of this application.
-Always use legal and ethical means to access content.
-> - Please respect copyright laws and the rights of content creators.

 ## Overview
 🚀 Dynamo is a cross-platform application for streaming anime from external sources.
 It uses media players like MPV and VLC to provide a seamless viewing experience.